EchoEA: Echo Information between Entities and Relations for Entity Alignment: Related Work

-Attribute information in KGs is always important information not to be ignored in EA task.
-JAPE~\cite{JAPE} was the first to utilise attribute information but gaining low performance due to high levels of inconsistency and linguistic differences.
+\xhdr{Attribute Information} Attribute information is an important part of KGs.
+JAPE~\cite{JAPE} was the first to utilise attribute information for EA task but gaining low performance due to high levels of inconsistency and linguistic differences.
 GCN-Align~\cite{GCN-Align} considered only the types of attributes and ignores their values.
 After that, EMGCN~\cite{EMGCN} leveraged the advance in machine translation to reconcile the attribute information of cross-lingual KGs without the need for any human-related supervision data.
-Inspired by these work, we combine attribute information with the iterative strategy.
+Inspired by these work, we inject attribute information to the iterative strategy.